-- provide event-driven communications and input-output with waiting threads automatically descheduled. - support streamed, packetised or synchronised communication between threads anywhere in a system. - enable the processor to idle with clocks disabled when all of its threads are waiting so as to save power. - allow the interconnect to be pipelined and input-output to be buffered.
+- provide event-driven communications and input-output with waiting threads automatically descheduled. - support streamed, packetised or synchronised communication between threads anywhere in a system. - enable the processor to idle with clocks disabled when all of its threads are waiting so as to save power. - ▶ allow the interconnect to be pipelined and input-output to be buffered.

-4 The XCore Instruction Set
+4 The xCORE Tile Instruction Set

-The main features of the instruction set used by the XCore processors are as follows.
+The main features of the instruction set used by the xCORE Tile processors are as follows.

 - Short instructions are provided to allow efficient access to the stack and other data regions allocated by compilers; these also provide efficient branching and subroutine calling.
-The short instructions have been chosen on the basis of extensive evaluation to meet the needs of modern compilers. - The memory is byte addressed; however all accesses must be aligned on natural boundaries so that, for example, the addresses used in 32-bit loads and stores must have the two least significant bits zero. - The processor supports a number of threads each of which has its own set of registers.
-Some registers are used for specific purposes such as accessing the stack, the data region or large constants in a constant pool. - Input and output instructions allow very fast communications between threads within an XCore and between XCores.
+The short instructions have been chosen on the basis of extensive evaluation to meet the needs of modern compilers. - ▶ The memory is byte addressed; however all accesses must be aligned on natural boundaries so that, for example, the addresses used in 32-bit loads and stores must have the two least significant bits zero.
+The memory is little endian. - The processor supports a number of threads each of which has its own set of registers.
+Some registers are used for specific purposes such as accessing the stack, the data region or large constants in a constant pool. - Input and output instructions allow very fast communications between threads within an xCORE Tile and between xCORE Tiles.
 They also support high speed, low-latency, input and output.
 They are designed to support high-level concurrent programming techniques.

 Most instructions are 16-bit.
-Many instructions use operands in the range 0...11 as this allows sufficient three-address instructions to be encoded using 16 bit instructions.
+Many instructions use operands in the range $0\ldots 11$ as this allows sufficient three-address instructions to be encoded using 16 bit instructions.
 Instruction prefixes are used to extend the range of immediate operands and to provide more inter-register operations (and inter-register operations with more operands).
 The prefixes are:

-- PFIX which concatenates its 10-bit immediate with the immediate operand of the next 16-bit instruction. - EOPR which concatenates its 11-bit operation set with the following instruction.
+- PFIX which concatenates its 10-bit immediate with the immediate operand of the next 16-bit instruction. - ▶ EOPR which concatenates its 11-bit operation set with the following instruction.